ItzBloxxy/HostNowX/README.md

 ## 📈 V1.2 Known Issues

 * Some performance issues may occur
-* **Expected performance fixes around 25-26 September**
-* Updating python fixes it, and pip upgrade if updates
+* Updating python fixes it

 * **For now, please be patient, it's unoptimized**